 The end size of the farm is expected to be up to 100MW, sufficient to power up to 39,000 homes (based on average house usage of 16kw per day).

 Indicative ‘shovel ready’ (prior to EPC – Engineering Procurement Construction) site valuation estimated range is $50,000 to $100,000 per Mega Watt granted.
 Application submission is for 100 MW PV generation thus providing site valuation range between $ 5 Million and $ 10 Million.

 If you would like to invest in the Solar Farm project, you can join this crowdfunding campaign by completing the application and lodging your investment funds through this General Advice page.
-Please ensure that you first read the DomaCom Fund’s Product Disclosure Statement (PDS).
-For a copy of the current PDS, please click here or call your financial adviser.
+Please ensure that you first read the DomaCom Fund’s Product Disclosure Statement (PDS) or call our financial adviser on 1300 365 930.

 When you have lodged your bid and the campaign is filled, you will also receive a Supplementary Product Disclosure Statement (SPDS) outlining the specific offer to invest in the Solar Farm project which will contain all the information required for you to make a decision.
 You are not bound to proceed with your bid amount for this Solar Farm project crowdfunding campaign until you accept the offer contained in the SPDS (which will include the specific details for the properties).

 If you are new to DomaCom, click on the Apply button to begin your application.
 If you are an existing DomaCom Fund investor, you can login to access your account and all the other public crowdfunding campaigns by clicking the Investor Login button.

 Risks for Property Sub-Funds

 Refer to Section 7 of the Risk section of the PDS for an explanation of the risks involved in an investment in the DomaCom Fund and the general risks associated with property markets.